MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Numeric_Literals.md

 ### Commands that look like numeric literals

-Any command that looks like a numeric literal must be executed using the the call operator (`&`), otherwise it is interpreted as a number of the associated type.
+Any command that looks like a numeric literal must be executed using the call operator (`&`), otherwise it is interpreted as a number of the associated type.